 - Chopped green onions (green portion), chopped unsalted peanuts, sesame seeds, Sriracha (optional)

-- Cooked white or brown rice, or cauliflower "rice"
+- 2 cups Cooked white or brown rice, or cauliflower "rice" (or more as desired)

 - Sauteed or steamed veggies, such as spinach, carrots or zucchini (optional)